About Absentee Voting

 - Absentee ballots being returned on Election Day must be returned to the Midland City Clerk’s Office or the City of Midland Official Ballot Drop Box (located outside the Larkin St. entrance to City Hall).

-- If you choose to return your absentee ballot by mail, please affix a $0.70 stamp to the return envelope to ensure prompt delivery.
+- If you choose to return your absentee ballot by mail, please affix proper postage to the return envelope to ensure prompt delivery.

 - Absentee Ballots may also be returned in person the Official Ballot Drop Box located outside the Larkin St. entrance to City Hall, at 333 W. Ellsworth St. No postage is required to utilize this ballot drop box.